Tanishqua-Simform/django/readme.md

 Today, I have revisited django concepts for my evaluation tomorrow.
 I will study the rest of the topics at home.

 So that's it for today, wish me luck for tomorrow.
 See you!
 Bye.

+##### Dt.
+23 Apr, 2025.

+Today, I have my evaluation so I will prepare for it.

+Okay, so I have prepared for my evaluation but later I got the news that it is shifted tomorrow.

+Later, I taught one of my co-trainee some of core and advance concepts in Python as I had some time in my hand, and it helped me in gaining deeper understanding of those topics as well.

+So that's it for today, I will have my evaluation tomorrow so wish me luck.
+Bye!